 The market price of our common stock has fluctuated widely.
-From the beginning of fiscal year 2018 through the end of fiscal year 2019, our stock price fluctuated between a high of \$41.75 per share and a low of \$22.54 per share.
+From the beginning of fiscal year 2019 through the end of fiscal year 2020, our stock price fluctuated between a high of \$56.69 per share and a low of \$22.69 per share.
 Consequently, the current market price of our common stock may not be indicative of future market prices, and we may be unable to sustain or increase the value of an investment in our common stock.
 Factors affecting our stock price may include:

-- variations in operating results from quarter-to-quarter and year-to-year; - changes in earnings estimates by analysts or our failure to meet analysts' expectations; - changes in the market price per share of our public company customers; - market conditions in the semiconductor, life sciences sample management and genomic services and other industries into which we sell products and services; - global economic conditions; - political changes, hostilities or natural disasters such as hurricanes and floods; - low trading volume of our common stock; and - the number of firms making a market in our common stock.
+- variations in operating results from quarter-to-quarter and year-to-year; - changes in earnings estimates by analysts or our failure to meet analysts' expectations; - changes in the market price per share of our public company customers; - market conditions in the semiconductor, life sciences sample management and genomic services and other industries into which we sell products and services; - global economic conditions; - political changes, hostilities, the COVID 19 pandemic or similar events, or natural disasters such as hurricanes and floods; - low trading volume of our common stock; and - the number of firms making a market in our common stock.